lightninglabs/pool/README.md

 }
 ```

-I specify my `trader_key` explicitly, as it's possible for `llmd` to manage
+I specify my `trader_key` explicitly, as it's possible for `poold` to manage
 _multiple_ accounts.
 The response shows my modified account, along side with
 the `txid` that'll be used to service the deposit.
 Once this transaction has
 confirmed, I'll be able to use my account again.

-Note that these funds came from the backing `lnd` node that `llmd` is connected
+Note that these funds came from the backing `lnd` node that `poold` is connected
 to.
 At a future time we also plan to support a traditional _deposit_ address as
 well.